-We are proud to announce that both schools are AVID schools!
+We are proud to announce that our school is an AVID school!
 AVID is a research-based curricular program utilizing strategies that develop critical thinking, literacy and math skills across all content areas while teaching skills and behaviors for academic success, provides intensive support with tutorials and strong student/teacher relationships, creates a positive peer group for students and develops a sense of empowerment for personal achievement gained through hard work and determination.